BlackDice/scent/readme.md

 #### Adding components

-That's all that needs to be done.
+Entity without components is just empty meaningless shell.
 Lets `add` some component in there.
 Simply pass in the instance of component.
-You can call `add` method as many times as you want/need.
+You can call `add` method as many times as you want.

 	entity.add building

-Keep in mind, that adding component of the same type replaces existing one inside the entity.
+Keep in mind, that adding component of the same type **replaces existing one** inside the entity.
 In cases where you want to do that, use `replace` method which doesn't produce warning message.
 It's for the semantics purposes so it's clear from the code, that component is supposed to be replaced.

 	entity.replace building